amitxv/PC-Tuning/docs/post-install.md

 ## Raise the Clock Interrupt Frequency (Timer Resolution)

 Raising the timer resolution helps with precision where constant sleeping or pacing is required such as multimedia applications, framerate limiters and more.
 In an ideal world when relying on sleep-related functions to pace events, Sleep(n) should sleep for n milliseconds, not n plus an arbitrary number.
-If the delta between n and what you expect to sleep for in reality is large, events won't be paced equally thus jitter may be introduced.
+If the delta between n and what you expect to sleep for in reality is large, events won't be paced as you would expect which can result in unexpected or undesirable behavior.
 This is especially apparent in sleep-based framerate limiters.
 Below is a list of bullet points highlighting key information regarding the topic.

 - Applications that require a high resolution already call for 1ms (1kHz) most of the time.
 In the context of a multimedia application, this means that it can maintain the pace of events within a resolution of 1ms, but we can take advantage of 0.5ms (2kHz) being the maximum resolution supported on most systems